Title

 The DTI Department Administrative Order No. 5, S. 1995 establishes a comprehensive framework for the registration and accreditation of domestic freight forwarders, aiming to professionalize the industry and ensure compliance with regulatory standards through a structured application process and monitoring system.

-The main objective is to promote and professionalize the domestic freight forwarding industry through a system of registration and accreditation, and to establish an environment conducive to the growth of the industry.
+To promote and professionalize the domestic freight forwarding industry through a system of registration and accreditation, and to establish an environment conducive to the industry’s growth.

-All persons or entities engaged in domestic freight forwarding services as defined in the Memorandum of Understanding (MOU), except those engaged in domestic air freight forwarding services which remain under the jurisdiction of the Civil Aeronautics Board (CAB).
+All persons or entities engaged in domestic freight forwarding services as defined in the rules; however, registration/accreditation of domestic air freight forwarding services remains with the CAB.

-Domestic freight forwarding services include acceptance of cargo for delivery to domestic destinations, documentation and processing, booking cargo space, negotiating freight rates, advancing freight payments, providing trucking and warehousing, packing/crating, and other related undertakings.
+Cargo intermediary services that facilitate transport on behalf of customers and may include acceptance of cargo to domestic destinations, documentation/processing, booking cargo space, negotiating freight rates, advancing freight payments, providing trucking and warehousing, packing/crating, and other related undertakings.

-Grounds for cancellation include misrepresentation, false statement, or fraud in connection with the submission of registration requirements; violation of Trade and Industry Laws, Tariff and Customs Code, PPA Charter, or refusal to comply with lawful orders issued by the PSB.
+Misrepresentation, false statement, or fraud in connection with submission of registration/accreditation requirements; or violation of Trade and Industry Laws, Tariff and Customs Code and PPA Charter, and/or refusal to comply with lawful orders issued by the PSB.

 Analyze Cases Smarter, Faster